deco-cx/hector/explain/hector.md

     -   **Schema-based Form:** Dynamic configuration form generated from JSON Schema for each action type
     -   **Prompt:** Users define the AI prompt, referencing input fields or previous actions with @filename.ext notation
     -   **Additional Properties:** Specific to each action type (e.g., model, temperature, max tokens for text)
+    -   **Schema Field (JSON Actions):** For JSON generation actions, users can define a JSON schema or use the "Use AI" button to generate a schema using the Object Generation API
+    -   **Model Selection (Text and JSON):** For text and JSON generation, users can choose from a variety of AI models including general options (Best, Fast) and specific provider models (Anthropic, OpenAI, Deepseek, Mistral, etc.)

 -   **Available Variables Component:**
     -   Displays all available variables that can be referenced in the prompt